 FRIENDS SELF-ADVOCATES CLUB is an awesome group of friends.
-We provide a safe, supervised way for young adults with Down syndrome to meet and enjoy each other’s company while participating in a range of activities.
+We provide a safe, supervised way for young adults with Down syndrome and other special needs to meet and enjoy each other’s company while participating in a range of activities.
 The purpose of this group is to provide socialization within the community and opportunities for friendships to develop.
 Join us to make friends, develop confidence and self-esteem, practice social skills and, most of all, have fun!
-F.S.C. meets monthly in Brandon & Clearwater for a fun dance.
+F.S.C. meets monthly in Hillsborough (Brandon) & Pinellas (Seminole) for a fun dance.
 See website calendar and Facebook events page for more details.

 HEALTH CARE GUIDELINES

 The Down Syndrome Health Care Guidelines are based on our present level of knowledge and should be modified as new information becomes available.
 Modern primary health care includes educational and developmental concerns within its domain, and therefore we have included information and recommendations specific to these needs of individuals with Down syndrome.

 You can count on F.R.I.E.N.D.S.to be supportive, informative and there for your family.
 As we grow as a community, we are striving to provide timely information and support in transition planning for our adults with Down syndrome.
 Link to the adult services on these pages